-If you're hiring cars frequently in one area then car share schemes such as GoGet can be a viable option.
-Check out our comparison: car share schemes vs car hire.
+If you're hiring cars frequently in one area, then car share schemes such as GoGet can be a viable option.
+Check out our car share schemes vs car hire comparison.

-Or if you're at the other end of the scale and need the convenience of a car but won't be using it too much, ridesharing could be an alternative.
-Check our trial of popular rideshare services.
+Or if you're at the other end of the scale and need the convenience of a car but won't be using it too much, ridesharing could be a viable alternative.